clevergrant/agora/docs/Brainstorm.md

 # Known Issues

 - capitalism lmao if someone manipulates a decent amount of people, they can fudge numbers
+- also capitalism, you can even just manipulate a few people to share your awards for any number of non-related blessings.. "share these awards and tomorrow you'll find a billion dollars on the street!" or any variation thereof
 - if the key to the NFT is burned when the timer runs out, we have to make sure we can still verify ownership in case video is used elsewhere

+### Footnotes

+1. Any user can get on at any time and create these NFTs, which may give rise to the concern that someone could flood the market with their NFT awards.
+However, this is okay.
+Likely, most people who receive them will never touch them again and they will be effectively "burned".
+I'm looking into what the effect would be if I allow users to just burn any awards they have in their wallet. (they would be sent to a wallet specifically created to never use, which means they're off the market.)